DavidNKraemer/DavidNKraemer.github.io/misc/books-that-changed-my-mind.md

 ---

 I am starting a project to compile a collection of books whose arguments influenced my beliefs and document exactly how each one did so.
-People change their minds quite frequently during their lives, but we often aren't willing -- or able -- to admit it when we do.
-That is partly because, as a rule, these shifts occur not as foundation-shaking quakes but as small tremors in our beliefs.
-Yet we should distinguish gradual, continuous evolution of beliefs with rigid consistency in them.
+I find that we change our minds quite frequently during our lives, but we often aren't willing -- or able -- to admit it when we do.
+That is partly because, as a rule, these shifts occur, not as foundation-shaking quakes, but as small tremors in our beliefs.
+Yet I strongly believe we should distinguish gradual, continuous evolution of beliefs with rigid consistency in them.

 I expect this will be a difficult but useful exercise, and I hope to discover the motivations, contours, and major shifts of my own beliefs in the process.